0x7ffc/0x7ffc.github.io/_posts/2019-05-05-graph-traversal-made-easy-part-3.md

 - `frontier`, things you can reach from s using `i-1` moves
 - `next`, things you can reach from s using `i` moves
-- `parent` forms the shorets paths.
+- `parent` forms the shortest paths.

 A lot of variables in above code is optional: